Parties welcome Adampur bypoll announcement | Politics

 Ruling BJP and opposition parties on Monday welcomed the announcement of bypoll for the Adampur assembly seat in Haryana, with senior saffron outfit leader Kuldeep Bishnoi saying ''as usual the victory will be of Adampur''.

 ''Welcome the announcement of the by-election for Adampur seat.
 The wait is over.
 Once again Adampur will face the opponents, and as usual the victory will be of Adampur,'' the former MLA Bishnoi said in a tweet in Hindi.
+He is a four-time MLA and two-time MP.
 Bishnoi (54) had joined the BJP on August 4 nearly two months after he was expelled by the Congress from all party positions for defying its whip and voting for the ruling party-backed candidate in the Rajya Sabha polls.

 Bishnoi's decision to not vote for Congress candidate Ajay Maken in the Rajya Sabha polls in June led to his defeat by a narrow margin to independent candidate Kartikeya Sharma, who was backed by the BJP.